-A planned gift, is just that, a gift that is thought out and planned.
+Talk with your financial professional about a planned gift.
+A planned gift is just that, a gift that is thought out and planned.
 It can include a gift of stock, remembering LEPAA in your will, or a gift through a life insurance policy among many other options.
 LEPAA encourages you to visit with your financial professional so you can make the right decision for yourself and your family through your act of generosity.
 A planned gift at any level is appreciated by LEPAA and all gifts are tremendously valued.
 Giving to The Buddy Holly Hall allows you to build a legacy that will benefit generations on the South Plains.

 A gift to the Lubbock Entertainment Performing Arts Association in your will or living trust is a simple, flexible and versatile way to give.
 Known as a charitable bequest, a gift through your will also provide tax benefits.
 To make a charitable bequest, you need a current will or revocable living trust.
 Your gift can be made as a percentage of your estate or you can give a specific amount of cash, securities or property.